augmentedfabricationlab/python_template/README.md

 ## Usage

-In the terminal, go to the folder where you want to place your project:
+In the terminal (Anaconda prompt, Run as Administrator!), go to the folder where you want to place your project:
 ```
 $ cd <your-projects-folder>
 ```